 Joe worked as a federal law clerk in the Eastern District of Wisconsin for the Honorable William E. Callahan, Jr., after graduating from law school.

-Maggie Brickerman heads up gener8tor’s gBETA program. gBETA is a free, six-week accelerator for early-stage companies.
-Each program is capped at five teams, and requires no fees and no equity. gBETA runs three times a year, following the academic calendar (summer/fall/spring).
+Maggie heads up gener8tor’s gBETA programs. gBETA is a free, six-week accelerator for early-stage companies.
+Each program is capped at five teams, and requires no fees and no equity.

 Maggie came to gener8tor after ten years of working for Wisconsin political organizations and campaigns, where she gained extensive experience starting things from scratch, building high-functioning teams and managing big budgets.